 - Don’t count on buying warm clothes in Iceland because shopping for Iceland clothing in Reykjavik is very expensive.
 Though, you can buy hats (to make your Iceland outfits look cuter), scarves, socks, or warm mittens made of Icelandic wool.
 You might also want to splurge on a traditional Icelandic sweater called Lopapeysur but don’t expect anything under $200-250.
 If you have your heart set on one, check the Red Cross second-hand stores in Downtown Reykjavik.
-If you want a sweater made of Icelandic wool, check out Geysir- I bought a tan colored sweater for 8000kr.
+If you want a sweater made of Icelandic wool, check out the Iceland clothing brand Geysir- I bought a tan colored sweater for 8000kr.

-- Finally, when thinking of what to pack for Iceland, remember that layering is important while dressing in the Icelandic winter, or actually, even in summer depending on when you’re from.
+- Finally, when thinking of what to pack for Iceland in February/March, remember that layering is important while dressing in the Icelandic winter, or actually, even in summer, depending on when you’re from.
 Also, note that people in Reykjavik are smartly dressed.
 In restaurants and pubs, though the vibe may be laid back and casual, you don’t exactly want to look like you just showed up from a day-long hike.
 So pack at least a few neutral colors, basics, and pieces that are multifunctional.
 If it were summer, I’d probably pack one nice dress or a skirt that I could wear under a sweater and over leggings for a slightly more glamorous look.